 Baked gluten free desserts display at Benefit Your Life

-If you’re in west Knoxville or Farragut and you’re a stretch too far from Mama C’s and in need of a gluten free cupcake, Benefit your Life is coming in clutch.
+If you’re in west Knoxville or Farragut and in need of a gluten free cupcake, Benefit your Life is coming in clutch.
 They have a seasonal menu but a standard array of gluten free goodies to be enjoyed year-round.

 Dazzo’s Pizzeria